solid-process/solid-result/README.md

 It allows you to consistently represent the concept of success and failure throughout your codebase.

-Furthermore, this abstraction exposes several methods that will be useful to make the code flow react clearly and cleanly to the result represented by these objects.
+Furthermore, this abstraction exposes several features that will be useful to make the application flow react cleanly and securely to the result represented by these objects.

+Use it to enable the [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/) pattern (superpower) in your code.

 - [Installation](#installation)
 - [Usage](#usage)